sbastidasr/Notebooks/js.md

 - join: outputs a single string
 - pop + push
 - slice sort .
-- delete will leave an undefined hole in the middle use **splice** instead.
+-delete will leave an undefined hole in the middle use **splice** instead.
-- splice(a,b) starting at a delete b number of stuff.
+-splice(a,b) starting at a delete b number of stuff.

 **splice**